 Do you really “need” it?

-There are new standards for what we want and expect from life now.
+There are new standards for what we “Need” from life now.
 Because we have been so blessed growing up, we sometimes feel entitled to have all that our parents had without realizing how many years it took them to get there.
 When your wants and needs get mixed up-there will never be enough money no matter how much you make!
-Take some time to truly appreciate your life (not your neighbors), your things, your family, your health.
+Take some time to truly appreciate your life (not your neighbor’s), your things, your family, your health.
 Try to be content with what you have.
 Also, take good care of your things and they will last longer and you won’t have to replace so many items.
+Be careful of your example.
 That contentment (or lack of contentment) will rub off on your kids.

 Talk about money with your spouse!